Say (All I Need)

 "Say (All I Need)" is a song by American pop rock band OneRepublic.
-It is the third single released from their debut album Dreaming Out Loud and follows the global success of their previous top ten singles, "Apologize" and "Stop and Stare".
-OneRepublic vocalist Ryan Tedder has commented that "Say (All I Need") is his "favorite track on the album."
-All five members of the band Ryan Tedder, Zach Filkins, Drew Brown, Eddie Fisher and Brent Kutzle share writing and composing credits on the song.
+It is the third single released from their debut album Dreaming Out Loud (2007) and follows the global success of their previous top ten singles, "Apologize" and "Stop and Stare".
+Lead singer Ryan Tedder has commented that "Say (All I Need)" is his "favorite track on the album."
+All five members of the band, Tedder, Zach Filkins, Drew Brown, Eddie Fisher and Brent Kutzle share writing and composing credits on the song.
 The single was released in the UK on June 2, 2008 and features their Live Lounge cover of Duffy's single "Mercy".
-The single was released on June 24, 2008 in the United States.
+"Say (All I Need)" was released on June 24, 2008 in the United States.

 The song was recorded at Rocket Carousel Studios in Culver City by producer Greg Wells and engineer Drew Pearson.
 The chorus of the song was featured during the most recent season of The Hills.
 Also it featured in the pilot episode of the TV series, The Vampire Diaries.
 On July 3, 2008, OneRepublic made a guest appearance on So You Think You Can Dance (U.S. season 4) for a live performance of "Say (All I Need)".
 In France, the song was recorded as a duet with the French R&B singer Sheryfa Luna and was renamed as Say (À l'infini).

 Meaning

 The song is about a relationship that appears to be in danger or is dying.
-Drummer Eddie Fisher said "There is a saying that broken hearts write the best love songs."
+Drummer Eddie Fisher said, "There is a saying that broken hearts write the best love songs."